ibm-cloud-docs/ContinuousDelivery/secrets_manager_integration.md

 {{site.data.keyword.secrets-manager_full}} helps you to securely store and apply secrets for apps across {{site.data.keyword.cloud_notm}} services.
 {: shortdesc}

 A *secret* is anything that provides access to sensitive information, such as an [API key](/docs/account?topic=account-manapikey).
-If you store secrets as arbitrary keys in {{site.data.keyword.secrets-manager_short}}, you can use this tool integration to access secrets wherever they are needed in the toolchain workflow.
-To learn more about arbitrary secrets in {{site.data.keyword.secrets-manager_short}}, see [Secret types](/docs/secrets-manager?topic=secrets-manager-what-is-secret#secret-types).
+You can use the {{site.data.keyword.secrets-manager_short}} tool integration to access the following types of secrets, wherever they are required in the toolchain workflow:

+* Identity and Access Management (IAM) credentials secrets.
+* Arbitrary secrets that are stored in the {{site.data.keyword.secrets-manager_short}}.

+For more information about IAM credentials secrets, and Arbitrary secrets in {{site.data.keyword.secrets-manager_short}}, see [Working with secrets of different types](/docs/secrets-manager?topic=secrets-manager-what-is-secret#secret-types).

-Before you configure a {{site.data.keyword.secrets-manager_short}} tool integration, make sure that you have an instance of the {{site.data.keyword.secrets-manager_short}} service provisioned in the region and resource group that you want to create the tool integration in.
-For instructions about how to provision an instance of the {{site.data.keyword.secrets-manager_short}} service, see [Provisioning the service](/docs/secrets-manager?topic=secrets-manager-create-instance#create-instance-ui).
+Before you configure a {{site.data.keyword.secrets-manager_short}} tool integration, make sure that you have an instance of the {{site.data.keyword.secrets-manager_short}} service that is provisioned in the region and resource group that you want to create the tool integration in.
+For instructions about how to provision an instance of the {{site.data.keyword.secrets-manager_short}} service, see [Creating a {{site.data.keyword.secrets-manager_short}} instance in the UI](/docs/secrets-manager?topic=secrets-manager-create-instance#create-instance-ui).
 {: important}

 Configure {{site.data.keyword.secrets-manager_short}} to securely manage secrets that are part of your toolchain: